pubudu7/hybridmag/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fix: Version change for cache busting.

+= 1.0.4 =
+* New: Dark mode logo support added.
+* Fix: Fixed the link highlight/color issue on the block editor.
+* New: Images on the search results page are displaying now.

 = 1.0.3 =
-* Fixed a few color issues on dark mode.
+* Fix: Fixed a few color issues on dark mode.
-* Improved support for "Magazine Companion" plugin.
+* New: Improved support for "Magazine Companion" plugin.

 = 1.0.2 =
 * Changed logo recommended width and height.